tylerfreckmann/HKIoTDemo/docs/source/wakeup.rst

 *Text-To-Speech API*
 	for a custom greeting or reminder for youself, such as "You have a dentist appointment today!"

-I will be leading you through the Wake Up Scenario in the best way I can.
+I will be leading you through the Wake Up Scenario in the best way that I can.
 The numbers correspond to the numbering on the sequence diagram below.

 Sequence Diagram
 ~~~~~~~~~~~~~~~~